dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

 The Beta1 release comes with some more features which you may find helpful.

 You can now generate mappers from abstract classes (instead of interfaces) which is useful if you want to provide some manually implemented mapping methods.
-MapStruct also can generate now mapping methods between different [enum types](/documentation/#section-07).
+Dettonville also can generate now mapping methods between different [enum types](/documentation/#section-07).
 The complete change log is available [here](https://github.com/dettonville/dettonville/issues?milestone=3&state=closed).
 Be sure to check out the [reference documentation](/documentation) to learn more about all the new functionality.

 As always any feedback is highly welcome.
 Just add a comment below or join the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
 Bugs and feature requests can be reported in the [issue tracker](https://github.com/dettonville/dettonville/issues) and your pull request on GitHub is always welcome.
-The [development guide](/contributing) has also been updated and provides all the info you need to get started with hacking on MapStruct.
+The [development guide](/contributing) has also been updated and provides all the info you need to get started with hacking on Dettonville.